VladaSedlacek/mq-comparison-suite/README.md

 * [wdsat](https://github.com/mtrimoska/WDSat) (SAT solver for systems coming from Weil descent)
 * [XL](http://polycephaly.org/projects/xl)

+The solvers need to be installed externally (though none of them are required).

 Note that magma supports all finite fields, XL supports $\mathbb{F}_2, \mathbb{F}_{16}$ and $\mathbb{F}_{31}$, while the other solvers support only $\mathbb{F}_2$.
 However, using the Weil descent, we can turn any system of $m$ equations with $n$ variables over $\mathbb{F}_{2^r}$ into a system of $rm$ equations with $rn$ variables over $\mathbb{F}_2$.
 This is done by default where needed to allow comparisons.

 Scripts: